The unhealthy state of homelessness report explores the health and wellbeing of homeless people in England and the support that is available to them.

 Homelessness and health research

-Based on 2,590 responses from people using services in 19 areas across England, the latest research highlights the extent to which homeless people experience some of the worst health problems in society.
+Based on 2,590 responses from people using services in 19 areas across England, the unhealthy state of homelessness highlights the extent to which homeless people experience some of the worst health problems in society.

 Widespread ill health